sameraslan/Smoothed-Language-Model/code/README.md

 ###Q4(d)
 Increasing lambda decreases the probability of words that appear frequently in training, and increases the probability of OOV words.

+###Q8
+We're trying to maximize p(U | w) (or the log of this probability) since it gives us an indication of how much the vector w resembles the audio utterance U. We're also trying to maximize p(w): the prior probability of the sentence looking like English using our trigram language model.
+Thus, what we are ultimately trying to maximize is the product of these two probabilities.
+This would allow us to combine the audio utterance knowledge and english similarity (prior trigram language model probability) knowledge when selecting a candidate.
+We can compute this using the log probability in the speech file to represent the estimate of p(U | w) and the product of the probability of each trigram in the sentence given the language model used for p(w).